Top-Rated Securities Fraud Lawyers | Trusted Investor Advocacy

 The White Law Group’s Investigation

-The White Law Group is investigating whether brokerage firms improperly recommended this Fund to retail investors.
+The White Law Group is investigating whether brokerage firms improperly recommended this fund to retail investors.
 Our securities fraud attorneys have handled numerous FINRA arbitration cases involving private placement investments, QOZ funds, and Reg D offerings.

 Free Consultation

-Frequently Asked Questions – Shopoff DLV QOZ Fund
+Frequently Asked Questions – Shopoff DLV QOZ Fund Lawsuit and Complaints

 What is the Shopoff DLV QOZ Fund, LLC?

 These types of private placements are speculative, illiquid, and pay high broker commissions, making them unsuitable for many retail investors.
+The fund’s fortunes are also tied almost entirely to a single, now-stalled development.

 How can I recover losses from the Shopoff DLV QOZ Fund?